 If the act of oral copulation was against the victim's will, and if the defendant used force, violence, and fear to coerce the victim, they are facing up to twelve years of imprisonment.
 If the victim suffers a bodily injury or harm during the incident, a defendant will be facing 10 – 14 years in state prison.

 Sex Offender Registration

 In California, oral copulation with a minor is a sex crime, meaning those convicted may be required to register as sex offenders.
+There is a three-tier sex offender registration system in California.
 The exact rules for registration depend on the severity and circumstances of the crime, as follows: